ArthurFelipePallu/ChessProjectUdemy/README.md

 Enter moves using algebraic board coordinates:

 <from> <to>
-  e2    e4
+-   e2  -> Selects the piece at e2
-→ Moves the Pawn from e2 to e4.
+-   e4  -> Moves the piece of e2 to e4

 ### 🔍 Piece Selection & Move Highlighting